knulli-cfw/distribution/knulli-Changelog.md

     - Fixed reversed L/R audio channels on A133
     - Fixed RGB achievement effects on A133
     - Fixed non-working toggle switch functionality on TrimUI Smart Pro
+    - Fixed Bluetooth being enabled after boot on A133 despite being disabled in settings
+    - Fixed issues with devices not recovering from display off mode (now simply turning brightness to 0 to disable display)
 - Emulation features
     - resolved issues with standalone emulators crashing when bezel decorations are enabled on A133 devices
     - Fixed PPSSPP glCopyImage segfault on A133/PowerVR GE8300 with cleaned-up patches